Geography (GEOG) Courses

 GEOG 105 Geography Of United States (3) Major features of the United States.
 Emphasis on what gives character or distinctiveness to various places.

-GEOG 107 Hawaii in the Pacific (3) Introduction to the geographies of Hawaiʻi and the Pacific Islands region, emphasizing indigenous world views.
+GEOG 107 Hawaii in the Pacific (3) (lecture/other) Introduction to the geographies of Hawaiʻi and the Pacific Islands region, emphasizing indigenous world views.
 Through lecture, discussion, and web based learning, the course focuses on the historical and contemporary links between Hawaiʻi and Oceania and provides a context for understanding the people, cultures, and environments of the region.
-(GenEd/IntReq: H/A/P, HPP)
+(Attributes: GAHP, HPP)

 GEOG 120 Weather & Climate Hawaii (3) For non-science majors and prospective science teachers.
 Basic meteorology, sun-earth-ocean-atmosphere interrelationships, weather types, seasonal changes, trade winds, clouds, rainfall, with examples drawn from the local weather and climate.
-(Same as PHYS 120).
-(GenEd/IntReq: H/A/P, GCC, HPP)
+(Same as PHYS 120) (Attributes: GAHP, GCC, HPP)

 GEOG 201 Interp Geog Data (3) Introduction to methods of analysis and display of a variety of geographical data.
 Introduction to geographical methods, basic computer programs, concepts of computer cartography, map interpretation and design, and more advanced techniques including GIS, GPS, and remote sensing.

 GEOG 300 Climatology (3) Elements and controls of climate.
 Dynamic processes of atmospheric circulation: the distribution patterns of solar radiation, temperature, precipitation, and evaporation.
 Energy and water balance concepts, climate classification.
-Pre: GEOG 101 or instructor’s consent.
+Pre: GEOG 101 or consent of instructor.

 GEOG 305 Themes in Regional Geography (3) Regional geographic focus to be chosen by the instructor will vary, including: (A) Asia, (B) Middle East, (C) North America.
 Pre: GEOG 101, 102, and 103.

 GEOG 309 Biogeography (3) Basic evolutionary and ecological principles underlying the dynamics of plant and animal population.
 Mechanisms of isolation, speciation, dispersal, migration, and competition as they affect past and present world distribution patterns.
 Island biogeography.
-Pre: GEOG 101; BIOL 101 or 175 or 176; or instructor’s consent.
-(Same as BIOL 309).
-(GenEd/IntReq: H/A/P)
+Pre: GEOG 101; BIOL 101 or 175 or 176; or consent of instructor.
+(Same as BIOL 309) (Attributes: GAHP)

 GEOG 319 Nat Hazards/Disasters (3) Survey of origins, processes, distributions, and effects of hazardous physical forces: hurricanes, tornadoes, drought, floods, earthquakes, volcanism, landslides, erosion, and beach degradation.
 Hazard perception and adjustment by humans also considered.
-Pre: GEOG 101 or instructor’s consent.
+Pre: GEOG 101 or consent of instructor.

 GEOG 320 Earth Surface Processes (3) Processes of landform development at large and small scales.
 Theoretical and applied aspects, including human environment considerations.
 Field excursions may be required.
 Pre: GEOG 101 or GEOL 111 or equivalent.
 (Same as GEOL 342)